HarisAronis-GIS/QGIS-Projects/README.md

 <br>

+- **Hierarchy, Topological Order, Page Manipulation:**
 	- Sorting is:
     	- G_Ord → ascending
     	- S_Ord → ascending
     	- L_int → ascending
 	- ZONE HEADERS and ZONE VERTICES are the most interesting sections in XY_Table.py, as they define:
     	- the header of every zone at the table by type / polygon number / area
     	- the desired way of numbering and sorting of labels and coordinates

 **ZONE HEADERS section code**
 <details>